Google’s Android 7.1.2 Nougat update continues to cause problems for Nexus 5X, Nexus 6P, Pixel, and Pixel XL users.

 Google hasn’t confirmed Android 7.1.3 or Android 7.2 so there’s a chance Android 7.1.2 will serve as the last version of Nougat.

 The company will continue to roll out its monthly security updates to Nexus and Pixel devices but there’s no guarantee those will help your performance.
+The May security update doesn’t appear to have any bug fixes on board.

 If you run into an Nexus or Pixel Android 7.1.2 problem you’re probably on your own for a few more weeks.
 At least.